open-sdg/open-sdg/docs/configuration.md

     alt: mi texto alternativo
 ```

+### map_layers

+_Optional_: This setting configures the layers that will be visible on maps on indicator pages.
+Each layer is a set of boundaries.
+For example, one layer might be for the province boundaries, and another layer might be for the district boundaries.
+For more information on this setting, see the [Maps guidance](maps.md).

+### map_options

+_Optional_: This setting configures general options for maps on indicator pages.
+For more information on this setting, see the [Maps guidance](maps.md).

 ### metadata_edit_url

 **_Required_**: This setting controls the URL of the "Edit Metadata" that appear on the staging site's indicator pages.
 It should be a full URL.
 Note that you can include `[id]` in the URL, and it will be dynamically replaced with the indicator's id (dash-delimited).